-In January 2022 Will Cailes and Jack Hawke interviewed Kate Manne for UPJA’s Conversations from the Region, a ongoing series of discussions that invites philosophers from or based in Australasia to share their student experiences, ideas from their areas of expertise, and thoughts on the discipline more broadly.
-The segment looks into what inspires people to study philosophy and how they pursue their philosophical interests, and aims to give our audiences a better idea of the work that academic philosophers do.
+In January 2022, Will Cailes and Jack Hawke interviewed Kate Manne for UPJA’s Conversations from the Region, an ongoing series of discussions with philosophers from, or working in, Australasia.
+The segment explores how people become philosophers and how philosophers work, giving our audiences a better idea of the work that academic philosophers do.

 Jack: What are your philosophical interests?

 At the moment I do predominantly moral, social, and feminist philosophy.
 Specifically, I’ve been really interested for about the last seven years in the question of what misogyny is and how it manifests; so that’s a project in feminist philosophy that I wrote two books on.
 How misogyny is connected with male entitlement is part of that project.
 More recently, I’m interested in fat phobia—how it manifests in contemporary life and how it has a particular impact on girls, women, and other gender minorities.